HCL-TECH-SOFTWARE/digital-experience/docs/manage_content/wcm_development/wcm_rest/wcm_REST_web_content_manager_find_references.md

 Currently, the API does not support finding draft references in projects.

-## Using the Web Content Manager Find Rendering and Script Portlet References API
+## Using the Web Content Manager Find References From WCM Artifacts

 -   **Endpoint**